UltraEngine/Documentation/CPP/World_SetEnvironmentMap.md

 For best results, environment maps should be generated from HDR images using the [glTF IBL Sampler](https://github.com/KhronosGroup/glTF-IBL-Sampler) tool from Khronos.

+YOu can access a collection of ready-to-use environment maps [here](https://github.com/UltraEngine/Assets/tree/main/Materials/Environment).

 ## Example

 ```c++